jonathanwun/projectReinforcementLearning/README.md

 python -m venv rlproject

-To activate the environment : rlproject/Scripts/activate
+To activate the environment : rlproject\Scripts\activate

 4. Installing the dependencies :